He called to the element he knew best.

 "I was attacked," Kazuo said as he stepped inside.

-Gramps turned from his workbench, eyes narrowing.
+Gramps turned from his workbench.
 "What?"

 Rei closed the door behind them.
 "We didn't have a choice.
 It happened fast."